en1/1 | The Institute

 With a broad research programme connecting archival research with historiography, literary studies and the digital humanities, the Ludwig Boltzmann Institute for the History and Theory of Biography is committed to furthering the dynamic interdisciplinary field of life-writing.

 Comprising an international team of researchers, the Institute conducts fundamental research into the theory of biography, reflects critically on the historical conditions of life-writing, and develops scholarly biographical projects.
 Previous work at the Institute has looked at the life and work of key figures of Austrian Modernism: Leopold von Andrian, Hugo von Hofmannsthal, Eugenie Schwarzwald, Thomas Bernhard and Ernst Jandl.

-A focus on Austrian Modernism has been maintained with a collective biography on the Young Vienna circle and a scholarly biography of Arthur Schnitzler.
+A focus on Austrian Modernism has been maintained with a forthcoming exhibtion on the Young Vienna circle and a scholarly biography of Arthur Schnitzler.
 Further biographical projects have been established on Karl Kraus, Mira Lobe, Arthur Koestler and Oskar Pastior.
 The development of virtual biographies aims to make a significant contribution to the digital humanities.